Skip to content

 DELETE Delete @RequireAction(entity, 'delete') Action embeds scope requirements

 Never combine @RequireScopes and @RequireAction on the same route.
-Action permissions are compiled with scope requirements baked in: CompiledPermissions.actions[entity] only contains an action key if the user has the action grant AND satisfies all ActionScopeRequirement rows (e.g., students.create requires WRITE on both anagraphic and sensitive).
+Action permissions are compiled with scope requirements baked in: CompiledPermissions.actions[entity] only contains an action key if the user has the action grant AND satisfies all ActionScopeRequirement rows (e.g., students.create requires WRITE on every student scope).
 Adding @RequireScopes on these routes would be a redundant and potentially conflicting gate.

 @ProtectedResource() Composition